aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 We use the `Annotated` type to tell Event Handler that a particular parameter is a header that needs to be validated.

+!!! info "We adhere to HTTP RFC standards, which means we treat HTTP headers as case-insensitive."

 In the following example, we use a new `Header` OpenAPI type to add [one out of many possible constraints](#customizing-openapi-parameters), which should read as:

 * `correlation_id` is a header that must be present in the request